stctheproducer/docker-containers/README.md

 ## dnsmasq

 `dnsmasq` makes it easier to have services and projects running under an optional domain name on your local machines.
-It's pretty machine like having an automated `/etc/hosts` file.
+It's pretty much like having an automated `/etc/hosts` file.
 Once you have a domain set up, you don't need to worry about adding subdomains.
 You can read about how to set it up [here][dnsmasq-blog].

 The domain I use for my local development is usually `local.test` as can be seen in my [`dnsmasq.conf` config file][dnsmasq-conf].